ip821/BitbucketToolPages/README.md

 ## Support

-Please use Apple's App Store reviews to contact with me.
+Please use Apple's App Store feedback to contact with me.

 ## Privacy Policy